paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 # **Done!**

 ^
 ...and we're all done here.
-Thanks for coming to my TEDex talk.
+Thanks for coming to my TED.ex talk.

 ---
 [.header: #009CA8, alignment(center), text-scale(3.0), Lato]